cirruslabs/cirrus-ci-docs/docs/examples.md

 ### Build Cache

-Here is how [HTTP Cache](guide/writing-tasks.md#http-cache) can be used with Gradle simply by adding following lines to `settings.gradle`:
+Here is how [HTTP Cache](guide/writing-tasks.md#http-cache) can be used with Gradle by adding the following code to `settings.gradle`:

 ```groovy
 ext.isCiServer = System.getenv().containsKey("CIRRUS_CI")